Ayesha (novel): Synopsis

 Leo presses Ayesha to marry him without delay, but she is unwilling, insisting they must wait.
 Bored with his confinement, Leo goes hunting in the mountains but Ayesha, fearful for his safety, uses her psychic powers to watch him and sees that he and his men have been attacked by a leopard, and that Leo has been injured.
 When the party returns, the furious Ayesha sentences Leo's retainers to death, but Leo is horrified by her cruelty and prevails on her to spare them.

 Soon after, Atene sends Ayesha an ultimatum, challenging her to battle.
 Ayesha marshalls her forces and marches out, but while they are camped at the foot of the mountain, Atene uses her magic to appear in the guise of Ayesha, luring Holly and Leo away from Ayesha's protection, and Leo is captured.

 Enraged, Ayesha declares that she will destroy Atene and rescue Leo.
 Although greatly outnumbered, she leads her men into battle, and when the two armies meet Ayesha reveals her power over the elements, summoning up a terrible lightning storm.
 In the ensuing holocaust, Ayesha obliterates Atene's army and lays waste to Kaloon, while her own army reaches the city without the loss of a single man.

 When Ayesha and Holly burst into the room where Leo is confined, they discover that Atene has realised her utter defeat and taken poison.
 They see the wizard Simbri standing poised to kill Leo, but Ayesha paralyses him with her power, and Leo is released unharmed.
 Leo demands that Ayesha must give herself to him immediately, and she yields to his wish.
 They kiss, but Ayesha's power proves too great for his mortal body, and he dies in her arms.
 Ayesha then charges the wizard Simbri to go ahead into the realm of Death and carry a message to the departed spirits, and with these words Simbri falls dead where he stands.
 The distraught Ayesha takes Leo's body to the temple on the peak, where the flames rise up from the crater and consume their bodies.
 Holly is led down from the mountain and finds his way back to the lamasery.

 Literary history

 Haggard dedicated the novel to his friend Andrew Lang.
 Eighteen years pass between books, and in the characters' lives.

-It is set in Tibet, reincarnation being a familiar tenet of Tibetan Buddhism; however, the back story is set in the ancient Mediterranean.
+It is set in Central Asia – partly in Tibet – reincarnation being a familiar tenet of Tibetan Buddhism; however, the back story is set in the ancient Mediterranean.

 In her biography of her father Haggard's daughter Lilias Rider Haggard explains the origins of the names.
 "She-Who-Must-Be-Obeyed" was a doll in the author's nursery.
 "Ayesha" was borrowed from Arabic, being the name of one of Mohammed's wives.

 In this book Haggard explains the origins of the "rolling Pillar of Life", which he associates to effects of radiation: